Game-Changing Casino Trends 2018

 Well that was a nice Segway into the next game-changing casino trend—virtual reality casino gaming.
 It feels like we’ve been talking about the burgeoning virtual reality casino scene for nearly two years.
 But trust me, I think it might finally be here.

 There’s a growing availability of Virtual Reality headsets like the Oculus Rift, Samsung Gear VR and Playstation VR.
 This is making virtual reality gaming more of a, well reality, for online casinos.
 SlotsMillion and Slotsroom are two good examples of VR casinos.
 Additionally, NetEnt have just released a VR version of Gonzo’s quest.
 This is a clear move that virtual reality casino does not need to be limited to table games.
+The best way to stay up to date on the developments of VR casinos is tracking our slot news section.

 More Legislation, More Regulation

 So, this trend won’t necessarily affect your game play so much.
 However, it’s important to note that increased legislation and enforcement of rules in countries who have a well-regulated casino industry, means more safety for you.
+This is just one of a few checks we cover in our How to know if a casino is Legit FAQ.

 And this is usually a good thing for online casino players, the UK and Denmark have really well-regulated casino industries and Sweden is looking to impose similar legislation on their industry.
 New Zealand and Canada also have robust online casino industries, but Australia, France and the U.S. are not online casino friendly and Norway is looking to ban foreign operator as well.